galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

     - Except for one thing. **It is secured so that only administrative users are allowed to run it.**
 - It automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
 - The ToolFactory can wrap any simple script that runs correctly on the command line with some small test input samples.
-- This is potentially handy for developers and bioinformaticians new to Galaxy, and to Galaxy users who are capable of correctly scripting for themselves.
+- This is potentially handy for developers new to Galaxy, and to Galaxy users who are capable of correctly scripting for themselves.

 > ### {% icon comment %} Under the hood: